-Personnel costs include Staffing, Retirement and Health Benefits, Payroll Tax Expense, Insurance, and Professional Development Costs.
-The total Personnel costs were \$1,916,297 in 2023 and \$2,144,991 in 2022, an 11% decrease from the prior year mostly due to prior year vacation payout for the previous Library Director's Retirement.
+Personnel Costs include Staffing, Retirement and Health Benefits, Payroll Tax Expense, Insurance, and Professional Development Costs.
+The total Personnel costs were \$1,965,976 in 2024 and \$1,916,297 in 2023, a 3% increase from the prior year due to successful efforts in filling Part-Time Staff positions and to Health Benefits increases.

-Services and Supplies include circulation materials and data, except for book acquisitions which are capitalized, i.e., included in capital assets on the statement of net position rather than in expenditures.
-The capitalized collection is depreciated over 7 years.
+Services and Supplies include Circulation Materials and Data, except for book acquisitions which are capitalized, i.e., included in capital assets on the statement of net position rather than in expenditures.
+The capitalized Book and other physical Materials collection is depreciated over 7 years.

-Total Resource Expenditures before this capitalization of books were \$368,852 in 2023 and \$380,695 in 2022, a 3% decrease.

-Capitalized Resource Costs (books) totaled \$111,256 in 2023 and \$113,817 in 2022, a 2% decrease.

-Expensed Resource Collection Costs including print subscriptions, digital content, and database costs were \$257,596 in 2023 and \$266,878 in 2022, a 3.5% decrease.
+Total Circulation Materials and Data Expenditures before this capitalization of books were \$379,366 in 2024 and \$368,852 in 2023 a 3% increase.
+Capitalized Resource Costs (Books) totaled \$96,392 in 2024 and \$111,256 in 2023, a 13% decrease.
+Expensed Circulation Materials and Data Costs including print subscriptions, digital content, and database costs were \$282,974 in 2024 and \$257,596 in 2023, a 10% increase.
+This illustrates that purchases of physical materials declined while purchases of digital resources increased.

-The Services and Supplies category also includes Programs, Facilities, and non-capitalized Technology and Equipment and Maintenance costs.
+The Services and Supplies category also includes Programs, Facilities, and non-capitalized Technology and Equipment Purchases and Maintenance costs.

-Services and Supplies totaled \$887,865 in 2023 and \$766,746 in 2022, a 10% increase from the prior year due to increase in in-Library public programs offered after the September 2022 Grand Opening.
+Total Services and Supplies costs were \$1,005,920 in 2024 and \$982,875 in 2023, a 2% increase from the prior year due to increases in Digital Resources, Programs, and Insurance.